-Grant Thornton has served as the Company's independent registered public accountants since August 17, 2004 for the fiscal years ended December 31, 2005 and 2006.
+Grant Thornton has served as the Company's independent registered public accountants for the fiscal years ended December 31, 2007 and 2008.

-The Audit Committee has appointed Grant Thornton as Rollins, Inc.'s independent public accountants for the fiscal year ending December 31, 2007.
+The Audit Committee has appointed Grant Thornton as Rollins, Inc.'s independent public accountants for the fiscal year ending December 31, 2009.
 Representatives of Grant Thornton are expected to be present at the annual meeting and will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.